ELReedHerbarium/TargetCaptureWorkshop/Session4.GeneTrees.md

 IQ tree command will take your input of multiple sequence alignment and will reconstruct a phylogeny that is best explained by your input data.

 We can now start to reconstruct a maximum-likelihood tree from the alignments you received.
 Make sure you are in the same directory as your trimal file.

+First, change to the trimal output directory:

+`cd trimal`

+Next, run IQTree on the trimal output file:

 `iqtree -s $name.fasta`